AlexWiigs/OptimalDesigns-MATLAB/README.md

 ## Usage

-OptimalDesign works by creating two objects and returns a new third object as a solution.
-The two objects which we specify are:

-1. The design problem to solve.
-2. The solver algorithm we would like to utilize and it's settings

-These objects get past into a solution class which returns the optimal design as an object.
+OptimalDesign works by defining two objects, one where you specify an optimal design problem that you would like to be solved and one specifying how you would like the solver to calculate the solution.

+**DesignProblem**

+- Holds the regression model
+- Holds the design space
+- Specifies the optimality criteria

+**Solver (parent class)**

+- Has a common interface for each solver
+- Stores the final design, weights, status, timing, etc
+- Uses children to implement the solve method

+**CVXSolver < Solver**

+- takes a DesignProblem
+- Implements `solve()` using CVX
+- Produces solver diagnostics

+**PSOSolver < Solver**

+- takes a DesignProblem
+- Implements `solver()` using PSO

 ```matlab
 classdef DesignProblem